-Preface: 2007 Challenges and Opportunities
+Preface: 2009 Challenges and Opportunities

-In 2007 jurisdiction over Rocky Flats will be transferred from DOE's Office of Environmental Management to both DOE's Office of Legacy Management and the Department of the Interior.
-With this transfer of management responsibility, the Stewardship Council will fully step into its long-term mission - engage on the range of issues underpinning the long-term management of Rocky Flats and use and protection of the site as a national wildlife refuge.
+In 2007 jurisdiction over Rocky Flats transferred from DOE's Office of Environmental Management to both DOE's Office of Legacy Management and the Department of the Interior.
+With this transfer of management responsibility, the Stewardship Council fully stepped into its long-term mission - engage on the range of issues underpinning the long-term management of Rocky Flats and use and protection of the site as a national wildlife refuge.

-Towards this end, the Stewardship Council is uniquely situated as the first Local Stakeholder Organization (LSO) in the DOE complex.
-The organization thus has the opportunity to establish the framework for how a successful LSO is formed and functions.
-In this vein, the involvement of the four non-governmental entities on the Stewardship Council provides important ideas and opportunities for engaging potential new audiences on issues and histories related to the site.
-These members coupled with the experience of the local government members provides for a broad perspective on the Stewardship Council.
+As the sole Local Stakeholder Organization (LSO) in the DOE complex, the Stewardship Council has established the framework for how a successful LSO functions.
+The involvement of the four non-governmental entities on the Stewardship Council provides important ideas and opportunities for engaging broad audiences on issues and histories related to the site.

-Some of the challenges to address in 2007 will likely include:
+Some of the challenges to address in 2009 will likely include:

-- Continuing to expand and strengthening the organization's relationship with DOE's Office of Legacy Management (LM); - Implementing an effective public outreach program that not only reaches the current Rocky Flats audience but identifies new opportunities to educate others about the ongoing management needs at Rocky Flats; and
+- Continuing to expand and strengthen the organization's relationship with DOE's Office of Legacy Management (LM) - Developing relationships with the new Administration and new members of the Colorado Congressional delegation. - Indentifying new opportunities to educate constituencies beyond the Stewardship Council's core constituencies about the ongoing management needs at Rocky Flats

-• Modifying organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently.
+• Reviewing and modifying as necessary organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently